jbrenard/K81/Masks-Analysis_v2.md

 This approximation is valid for R ≥ 1, i.e. with our hypothesis for C (10 days) for K ≥ 5%.

-### Appendix B - Simple model of mask impact on contamination
+### Appendix B - A simple model of mask impact on contamination
 Several estimates of the efficiency of masks for reception (protecting the wearer) and to some extent emission (protecting others and preventing surface contamination) are available [1][2][3][4].
 Based on these studies:
 - For reception, one can assume a level of protection circa 50% for homemade masks, 63-80% for surgical masks (and incidentally circa 95% for protective masks FFP2 certified), for particles of relevant size (23 nm as tested compared to 60-10 nm for the virus).
 In this model we took the (conservative) lower value of 63% for surgical masks.